 9/11 not only claimed lives and caused lasting injuries, but also caused extreme psychological distress to thousands of those who were caught up in the disaster.
 By 2018, there were still around 88,000 people involved in the World Trade Center Health Program.

-Do you have any interesting facts about the Twin Towers terrorist attack that we’ve missed?
-Share them here in the comments section below.
+Do you know any interesting facts about the 9/11 terrorist attack?
+Share them in the comments below!